Everything you want to know about Cold Plunge in one place. 🧊🥶🧊

 • Ozone, UV & Filters in Cold Plunge Chillers

 Failing to maintain water quality can affect both the effectiveness of the plunge and your health.
-In this discussion, we'll explore why clean water matters, particularly highlighting the role of Ozone or UV sanitation and effective water filtration.
+Read why clean water matters, particularly highlighting the role of Ozone or UV sanitation and effective water filtration.

 • Ozone or UV Light in Cold Plunge: Why Ventilation Matters